Sunday, March 24, 2024

 Suicide Squad Isekai has Anime Writers

-That's why I think it has a better change at feeling like a true Anime then other recently announced Anime takes on Western Nerd properties like The War of The Rohirrim or Scot Pilgrim.
+That's why I think it has a better chance at feeling like a true Anime then other recently announced Anime takes on Western Nerd properties like The War of The Rohirrim or Scot Pilgrim.

 I know it seems counterintuitive to some people but the way it's Animated and Drawn is not the main reason I like Anime so much.
 I have developed a deep fondness for various Anime Art styles, but it's because I already associate them with so many stories I like that give it that meaning for me.

 Principally the two people slated to write Suicide Squad Isekai are the main writers behind Re;Zero and Vivy the later of which I just watched.
-Both are very good and do I think show them to be the best Isekai writer to take on the this section of the DC Universe.
+Both are very good and do I think show them to be the best Isekai writers to take on the this section of the DC Universe.

 Teppai Nagatsuki also wrote Warlords of Sigrdrifa which I liked a lot.